• Skip to main content

 Use the three-bowl method mentioned above when separating your eggs to reduce the risk of contaminating your egg whites.

 • Make sure your bowls and whisks are completely grease-free.
 Any hint of fat will prevent the egg whites from whipping to their full volume.
-Glass and metal bowls are preferred as plastic bowls can bond with fat making them difficult to clean and remove all traces of grease.

 • After cooking the egg whites and sugar the sugar should be completely dissolved.
 Meaning if you rub a little of the mixture between your fingers you shouldn't feel any sugar granules.
 If there is undissolved sugar your meringue will feel grainy.